HL7/phd/input/intro-notes/StructureDefinition-PhdDevice-notes.md

 The Continua version code is mapped to a Device.version element.

 #### Reg-Cert-Data-List Continua Certified PHD interfaces
-The Reg-Cert-Data-List attribute reports the list of Continua *certified* PHD (Personal Area Network) interfaces as a list of Continua-specified 'PHD' codes.
+The Reg-Cert-Data-List attribute reports the list of Continua *certified* PHD (Personal Area Network) interfaces as a list of Continua-specified PHD interface codes.
 Note there is a difference between certified PHD interfaces and supported PHD interfaces.
-The Continua-specified certification codes obtained from the Reg-Cert-Data-List are a combination of a transport code, Tcode, and a specialization code which is based on the 16-bit term code of the MDC code for the specialization.
-See [generating the PHDCodes](ContinuaPersonalAreaNetworkCodes.html)
+The Continua-specified certification codes obtained from the Reg-Cert-Data-List are a combination of a transport code and a device specialization code.
+See [the PHD Interface codes](CodeSystem-ContinuaPHDCS.html) for the list of possible codes.

-The PHDCodes are mapped to a list of property.valueCode elements.
-The property.type element, which identifies the property, is given by the MDC 32-bit code 532353.
-Its reference id is MDC_REG_CERT_DATA_CONTINUA_CERT_DEV_LIST.
+The PHD interface codes are mapped to a list of properties where the property.valueCode element carries a single PHD interface code.
+The property.type element, which identifies the property, is given by the MDC code `532353`.
+Its reference id is `MDC_REG_CERT_DATA_CONTINUA_CERT_DEV_LIST`.

 #### Reg-Cert-Data-List Regulation Status
 The regulation status element is a 16-bit ASN1 BITs 'state' value (see [ASN1 To HL7 Codesystem](CodeSystem-ASN1ToHL7.html)).
 At the current time only Mder bit 0 is defined.
 Being a state value, both set and cleared states are reported.
 In fact, it is the cleared state which represents that the device is regulated.